flyingrhinonz/nccm/README.md

 Manual install instructions
 ---------------------------

-Copy the script to a directory of your choice and copy the ssh connections yml file to one of the supported directories (see below).
+This is one of the ways to install nccm, you can of course install and use nccm in any way you wish.

-You may need to manually install the `PyYAML` module.
-You'll know this if you get a python exception saying it can't find this module.
+You may need to manually install the Python3 `PyYAML` module.
+You'll know this when you run nccm and get a python exception saying it can't find this module.
 It can be installed as follows:
 `pip3 install --user PyYAML`

-You may even need to install the python pip3 program if your distro doesn't have it (on debian based distros use `sudo apt-get install python3-pip`)
+You may even need to install the Python3 pip3 program (which is needed for the command above) if your distro doesn't have it.
+On debian based distros use:
+`sudo apt-get install python3-pip`

-After satisfying the dependencies you can do the following:
+After satisfying the dependencies (or following these next steps first and running nccm to figure out whether you have any unmet dependencies) you can do the following:
 - copy the `nccm` script to: `/usr/local/bin/`
 - `cd /usr/local/bin/`
 - `chmod 755 nccm`
 - `chown root:root nccm`
-- copy the yml config file to: `~/.config/nccm/nccm.yml`
+- copy the nccm.yml config file to one of the supported paths as described below

 The script can then be run by simply typing `nccm` from anywhere.

-The ssh connections (servers) file is loaded from the following paths, whichever is found first:
+The ssh connections/config file nccm.yml is loaded from one of the following paths, whichever is found first:
 - `~/.config/nccm/nccm.yml`
 - `~/.nccm.yml`
 - `~/nccm.yml`